cosmosandyou/carepulse-ai/PROJECT_REPORT.md

 ## 8. Limitations

 1. **Synthetic data only:** results say nothing about actual Dublin services or people.
-2. **No live data pipeline:** the hosted dashboard does not yet connect to a database or Python API.
+2. **Synthetic API only:** the hosted dashboard now uses an internal API route, but it does not yet connect to a database or the Python model service.
 3. **Simplified validation:** no external validation, calibration, fairness study, monitoring, or governance review exists.
 4. **Heuristic forecasting:** the demand estimate does not account for staffing, holidays, cancellations, seasonality, or real events.
 5. **No role-based permissions:** every authenticated user sees the same synthetic dashboard.